I am a Singapore-based translator from Korean, Chinese and Japanese to English, and occasionally from Korean and Japanese to Chinese.

 - Minimum 1 hour per session

-- USD 15 (SGD 20) / hour for Korean, Japanese and Chinese language learners
+- USD 20 / hour for Korean, Japanese and Chinese language learners

-Note: Payment will be by PayNow (Singapore) and PayPal (all regions).
+Note: Payment will be by PayPal (all regions).
 Any processing fees will be borne by you.

-Use the contact form at the end of the page or drop me an email at email@example.com.
+Use the contact form at the end of the page (for language tutoring/consultation) or drop me an email (for translation and other enquires) at firstname.lastname@example.org.

 Q&A (Teaching Korean)